mapproxy/mapproxy/doc/install.rst

 Install MapProxy
 ----------------

-Your virtual environment should contains `pip`_, a tool to install Python packages.
+Your virtual environment should contain `pip`_, a tool to install Python packages.

 To install you need to call::